xfsnow/xfsnow.github.io/en/20090706_ireport_english.md

 Category: __Backend__

+Summary: This article discusses a specific scenario and solution for setting the iReport 3.5 interface to English.

 ---------

 iReport is a graphical tool for editing JasperReport.
 Under Simplified Chinese operating systems, its localization feature makes the interface a mix of Chinese and English, which looks messy.